-30 Governor's Letter at 5 (emphasis added).
+21 $\overline{^{30}}$ Governor's Letter at 5 (emphasis added).

-The Governor also directed the Council to "consider, at minimum," three specific mitigation alternatives instead of absolute nest setbacks: (1) exclusion of most-valuable habitat types; (2) temporal options like operational curtailment and construction suspension during nesting and fledgling periods; and (3) monitoring-informed "adjustments to operating and construction activities as needed."
+23 temporal options like operational curtailment and construction suspension during nesting and fledgling periods; and (3) monitoring-informed "adjustments to operating and construction

+24 activities as needed."
 Governor's Letter at 5.
 The Council did not expressly consider or even acknowledge these three alternatives in its deliberations or revised recommendation.

-32 Final Application for Site Contification Herse Heaven Wind Form et 1.8 (Sept.
-2023) (describing

-32 Final Application for Site Certification: Horse Heaven Wind Farm at 1-8 (Sept.
+25 32 Final Application for Site Certification: Horse Heaven Wind Farm at 1-8 (Sept.
 2023) (describing ferruginous hawk sensitive nesting period); 2023 Raptor Survey at 4.

-33 2023 Raptor Survey at 19-20; see also Jan.
+20 33 2023 Raptor Survey at 19-20; see also Jan.
 Comment Letter at 4; Apr.
 Comment Letter at 4, 11-12.

+Page 9 - APPLICANT SCOUT CLEAN ENERGY'S PETITION FOR RECONSIDERATION OF THE COUNCIL'S REVISED RECOMMENDATION TO THE GOVERNOR 125432172.9 0066670-00001
-1 that is documented in PHS data, (2) that may be established before construction, "and/or" (3)

-2 that is identified in nest surveys.34 But the use of "and/or" here makes it unclear if those three

-3 criteria are conjunctive ("and") or disjunctive ("or"); thus, it is unclear whether all three criteria

-4 must be met or instead whether a setback is triggered when even just one criterion applies.35

-5 That is, the setback could apply even if the nest is not "available" to the species or is surrounded

-6 by only non-"viable" habitat.
-If a reader interprets the three criteria as disjunctive, then revised someone's backyard, or is occupied by a competing avian species.
-That is the exact opposite
+1 that is documented in PHS data, (2) that may be established before construction, "and/or" (3) that is identified in nest surveys.34 But the use of "and/or" here makes it unclear if those three 2 criteria are conjunctive ("and") or disjunctive ("or"); thus, it is unclear whether all three criteria 3 must be met or instead whether a setback is triggered when even just one criterion applies.35 4 That is, the setback could apply even if the nest is not "available" to the species or is surrounded 5 by only non-"viable" habitat.
+If a reader interprets the three criteria as disjunctive, then revised 6 Spec-5 requires that a 0.6-mile setback is triggered by documentation at any point in the PHS 7 database, even if the current survey data shows the nest site is non-existent, is now located in 8 someone's backyard, or is occupied by a competing avian species.
+That is the exact opposite 9 of what the Governor directed.36 10

-7 Spec-5 requires that a 0.6-mile setback is triggered by documentation at any point in the PHS

-8 database, even if the current survey data shows the nest site is non-existent, is now located in

-10 of what the Governor directed.36